Pre-release

 • params Object

 Print room description to game display.
 Includes input, room name, and room description.
+Defaults to current room, but can accept a room param.
 Calling the function with params.verbose set to true will override global verbosity settings and try to print a verbose description.

 For example: